AdobeDocs/analytics.en/help/implement/validate/packet-monitor.md

 ---
-description: Packet analyzers let you view the data sent by your implementation to Adobe Data Collection Servers.
-keywords: Analytics Implementation
-subtopic: Debugger
 title: Packet analyzers
-topic: Developer and implementation
-uuid: 3597c23a-1c72-46e6-909d-f861cbeef490
+description: Packet analyzers let you view the data sent by your implementation to Adobe data collection servers.
 ---

 # Packet analyzers

-Packet analyzers let you view the data sent by your implementation to Adobe Data Collection Servers.
+Packet analyzers let you view the data sent by your implementation to Adobe data collection servers.

-Simliar to the [!DNL DigitalPulse Debugger], a packet monitor shows what data parameters are being passed in an image request; however, packet monitors provide added functionality:
+Similar to the Adobe Experience Cloud debugger, a packet monitor shows what data parameters are being passed in an image request; however, packet monitors provide added functionality:

 * View custom link tracking image requests
 * View image requests using implementation methods other than JavaScript, such as hard-coded image requests or [!DNL Appmeasurement]